How it works

 C, C- Weak

 Kiwi Insurance Solvency and Statutory Fund

-As at 31 December 2015, the Actual Solvency Capital of Kiwi Insurance Limited was $14.069 million, which gave a margin of $8.618 million, over the Minimum Solvency Capital of $5.451 million.
-The Reserve Bank requires the Minimum Solvency Capital to be $5 million or more.
+As at 31 December 2017, the Actual Solvency Capital of Kiwi Insurance Limited was $16.13 million, which gave a margin over the Minimum Solvency Capital of $8.937 million.
 The breakdown of these amounts is shown in the following table.